 How do I know if I have an unhealthy gut?

-Digestive issues such as bloating, gas, heartburn diarrhoea and constipation are the easiest markers of an unhealthy gut, but they aren’t the only ones!
+However, there are other signs, too.
 Because our gut affects so many of our body’s systems, gut issues could be responsible for any number of non-digestive related symptoms or struggles.

-- Food intolerances: Different than a true food allergy, difficulty digesting certain foods or food groups may be the result of a damaged gut.
+- Food intolerances: This differs from a true food allergy and refers to difficulty digesting certain foods or food groups.

-- Autoimmune issues: Gut irritation is believed to cause systemic inflammation in the body.
+- Autoimmune issues: Gut irritation is believed to cause systemic inflammation.
 It may even alter the way our immune systems function.
 Overactive immune systems and unhealthy guts can often result in autoimmune diseases.

-- Skin issues: Skin conditions such an eczema are believed to be symptoms of an unhealthy gut.
-Chronic acne, dryness or distressed skin can also be an outward working of damage inside our bodies.
+- Skin issues: Skin conditions, such as eczema, are believed to be symptoms of an unhealthy gut.
+Chronic acne and distressed or dry skin can also be an outward working of damage inside our bodies.
 So, don’t automatically reach for the hyaluronic acid if you want to improve skin - think about what’s happening inside as much as outside.

-If you are experiencing any of the above health issues, please consult your GP.
-The below tips + tricks are helpful, but they are not intended to take the place of proper medical intervention.
+If you are experiencing any health issues above, please consult your GP.
+The below tips & tricks are helpful, but they are not intended to replace proper medical advice.

-The good news is that there are ways that we can help improve our gut health.
-One of the easiest ways to encourage your gut towards healing is to incorporate collagen into your daily routine.
+The good news is that there are ways that we can help improve our gut microbiome.
+One of the easiest ways to encourage your gut to heal is to incorporate collagen into your daily routine.
 We believe this powerful protein is one of the best supplements for digestive issues.

-Collagen peptides, or hydrolysed collagen, are an easily digestible, bioavailable form of protein, which is extremely helpful for people with gut issues.
+Collagen peptides, or hydrolysed collagen, are easily digestible, pure and bioavailable forms of protein.
 Unhealthy guts often struggle to properly absorb nutrients from food sources – especially proteins.
-Collagen peptides are already broken down to their smallest molecular structure and are ready to be used by the body.
+Collagen peptides are already broken down to their most minor molecular structure and are ready to be used by the body.

-Two of the amino acids found in collagen, glycine and glutamine, may be particularly useful for gut health, as they’re essential elements for rebuilding the tissue that lines our digestive tracts.
-Glycine, another amino acid, is helpful for taming inflammation, which is especially important for people suffering from inflammatory gut conditions like IBS.
+Two essential amino acids in collagen, glycine and glutamine, may benefit digestive health.
+They are essential elements for rebuilding the tissue that lines our digestive tracts.
+Glycine helps tame inflammation, especially for people suffering from inflammatory gut conditions like IBS.

 5 Additional Tips to Help Support Your Gut

-- Introduce Probiotics: An unhealthy gut is often the result of an imbalance of good and bad gut bacteria.
-Taking different strains of probiotics can help to repopulate the gut with a healthier balance of helpful critters.
+An unhealthy gut is often the result of an imbalance of good and bad gut bacteria.
+Taking different probiotic strains can help repopulate the gut with a healthier balance of helpful critters.

-Gut health is essential to living a long and healthy life.
-Healing your gut can be a long process, but its one that is worth the effort.
+A healthy digestive system is essential to living a long and healthy life.
+Healing your gut can be a drawn-out process, but it's worth the effort.